 Recent gaming consoles can show movies.
 The answer here is similar to the answer for set-top boxes.

 Printers usually lack an off-the-shelf operating system that can update its root certificate.
 Therefore, printers often have a hard-coded root certificate in the firmware.
 Unfortunately, a firmware update is required if the root certificate changes.
 Printers need a mechanism that provides for periodic certificate updates.
 Printers also may lack the capability to handle SSL features such as SANs and SNI.

 Cameras that connect to the Internet (e.g., to upload pictures) can have certificate issues.
 Cameras often lack the ability to update the root certificates that they trust.
 Additionally, cameras often cannot handle newer SSL features like SANs and SNI.
 Unfortunately, low-end cameras often lack a way to update their firmware, so certificate changes can cause cameras to fail when they attempt a secure connection.
 Higher-end cameras may have methods to update their firmware, but these methods are usually manual and/or offline.
 Until the user updates the firmware, these cameras can experience HTTPS connection problems.

 What roots should we trust for connecting to Google?

 Google provides a sample PEM file.
 The file includes the Google Trust Services owned and operated roots, as well as other roots that may be necessary now, or in the future, to communicate with and use Google products and services.

 How can I test SNI?

-https://googlemail.com is a URL that should only validate if you are sending SNI.
+The following URL should only validate if you are using SNI: https://googlemail.com